Maverick Moore

 Background

-Collectively, his recent narrative short films - Shotgun and My Dinner with Werner - have won over 60 awards (including jury and audience awards for “Best Picture”) and have been recognized by over 175 film festivals worldwide, including several Oscar-qualifying festivals such as the Palm Springs International Shortfest, the HollyShorts Film Festival, the Austin Film Festival, and the Nashville Film Festival, where Shotgun screened together with master filmmaker Jean-Luc Godard’s recent film Goodbye to Language.
+Maverick Moore is an award-winning filmmaker that specializes in writing, directing, and editing short films.
+As a writer and director, his films have collectively won over 60 awards (including jury and audience awards for “Best Picture”) and have been recognized by over 175 film festivals worldwide, including Fantasia Film Festival and several Oscar-qualifying festivals such as the Palm Springs International Shortfest, the HollyShorts Film Festival, and the Austin Film Festival.
+Most recently, Maverick edited and helped produce ADO, a short film starring Jenifer Lewis that was shortlisted for an Oscar in 2026 after winning 4 Oscar-qualifying film festivals the year before.